Eartumpet : Roger Mills, Musician, Composer and Sound Designer

 Plac.Art.X headphones Festival, Regensburg, Germany in August 2007.

-Istanbul was a live internet audio visual performance by Roger Mills and Neil Jenkins for Plac.Art.X headphones festival, Regensburg, Germany in August 2007.
-It was performed live on the internet (nicecast) from Bristol UK, mixing field recordings, analog synth and live processed trumpet with live VJ mix in real time through the A/V platform visitorsstudio.org.
+A livenetworked audio visual performance by Roger Mills and Neil Jenkins for Plac.Art.X headphones festival, Regensburg, Germany in August 2007.
+It was performed live and shoutcast from Bristol UK, mixing field recordings, analog synth and live processed trumpet with live VJ mix in real time through the A/V platform visitorsstudio.org.

 Play A/V mix